 Ever since getting their new bikes my kids are always wanting to go out to ride and seeing kids riding around with no helmets really makes me cringe.
 So, it was important to me to make sure my kids had set rules before they even got their bikes.
 The two most important were: Do not even sit on your bike without a helmet and always walk your bikes across the road.
 Why?
 Helmets because protecting their heads is a major concern but also because it’s the law.
-I can’t believe the amount of kids I see riding their bikes around on the road and without helmets.
-Makes me sick – it takes only a second for a bicycle accident, and heads should be protected.
-As if they’re not wearing a helmet, it can result in a serious injury that would need urgent and expensive medical attention.
-Most but not all bike accidents are due to the negligence of other road users and that is why it is important that you contact a personal injury lawyer such as lamber goodnow as they can help you to make a claim if an accident occurred under these circumstances.
-I’ve heard that they’re meant to be really helpful.
-But please, always make sure that your child wears a helmet so if they are injured, they have some level of protection.
+I can’t believe the number of kids I see riding their bikes around on the road and without helmets.
+It makes me sick – it takes only a second for a bicycle accident, and heads should be protected.

 For us in Ontario the MTO website states, By law, every cyclist under age 18 must wear an approved helmet.
 Riders under 16 years old: a parent or guardian must make sure their child wears a helmet.

 Now, here is a tricky part: Kids riding on the road.
 My older kids have been learning hand signals, and how to properly ride on the roads whereas the younger kids: Strictly don’t go on the roads.
 At all.
 Per the MTO website: Children under 10 years old should not ride their bicycles in traffic.
 To be safe on-road cyclists, good judgment and physical coordination is required.
 Children under 10 lack of depth perception and the thinking skills required to negotiate traffic.
 Proper adult supervision is required.